asnicool/RAP/README.md

 With the help of whoever you believe in, you might install it and have it work.
 This is not packaged, and I can't support this by lack of time.

-# todos
+# Todos (heartbreaker)
 If you are a clean programmer and have time (and like stupid challenges) you might try rewrite portions of code to clean this a bit.
 I might or might not do so as well, sometimes.

 Some features are obviously missing, that I may complement if I need them.
-First taks is to list them.
+The first task is to list them.

 # Licenses
 Not really sure what it is at the end: